 How do the Subtle Energy Body and Shamanic Practices feature in this approach?

 Shamanism is an ancient healing tradition that is founded on working with multi-dimensional and subtle energies along with 'techniques of ecstasy', or altered and out-of-body states of consciousness.
 It is an ancient, and probably the most original form of medicine, pre-dating the separation of mind and body that characterize the modern medical system.
 Shamans are 'wounded healers' who have healed themselves through the process of initiation and who have mastered the art of circumnavigating the subtle worlds and dimensions at will.
-They work directly with Spirit and form primary helping relationships with discarnate spirits, teachers, animals and other magical beings who perform healing on their behalf.
+They work directly with Spirit/Energy and form primary helping relationships with discarnate spirits, teachers, animals and other spiritual beings who perform healing on their behalf.

 Shamanic healing involves working with the subtle energy bodies and the various levels in the unseen worlds in which disease and imbalance originate.
 In depth psychological terms, we could say that the realm of the Unconscious is in the subtle energy planes, either as unmanifested creative potential or as split-off experience related to traumas, fear, and repression.
 Whether we view subtle body imbalance as evidence of unconscious 'complexes', as energetic imprints, or as interference by discarnate entities with their own consciousness, working within these realms allows us to address the root causes of visible symptoms, dis-ease, and imbalance.